 10 TOEFL Reading Question Types

-This article will look at 10 types of questions that appear in the TOEFL reading test.
+This article will look at the 10 question types appearing in the TOEFL reading test.
 Once you know these question types, you will be much better prepared to get a high score.
 Here is a quick run-down of each question type you will encounter.

 In an "Inference" question, you will see the question phrased something like the following: In paragraph 5, what does the author imply about ….? or What can be inferred from paragraph 5?
 In this type of question, the answer is not directly stated in the reading passage.
 It requires you to draw conclusions based on information that is given in the passage.
 You need to find out the correct conclusion from the choices.
 Here is an example.

-Question: Paragraph 5 implies that a special explanation of the Ir in the boundary clay is needed because
+Question: Paragraph 5 suggests that a distinct interpretation of the Iridium (Ir) in the boundary clay is necessary because

-- the Ir in microscopic meteorites reaching Earth during the Cretaceous period would have been incorporated into Earth’s core
+- the Iridium from microscopic meteorites that reached Earth during the Cretaceous period would have been integrated into Earth's core

-- the Ir in the boundary clay was deposited much more than a million years ago
+- the Iridium in the boundary clay was laid down much earlier than a million years ago

-- the concentration of Ir in the boundary clay is higher than in microscopic meteorites
+- the density of Iridium in the boundary clay surpasses that in microscopic meteorites

-- the amount of Ir in the boundary clay is too great to have come from microscopic meteorites during the time the boundary clay was deposited
+- the volume of Iridium in the boundary clay exceeds what could have been delivered by microscopic meteorites in the timeframe the boundary clay was formed

 In a reading "Vocabulary question", you are asked what a word or phrase is closest in meaning to and are given 4 answer options.
 You need to be able to understand the meaning of the word as it is used in the passage.
 Here is an example: